Following appropriate preparations, Full Text Searches can be performed in a number of ways.

 The Couchbase Web Console.
 This UI can also be used to create indexes and analyzers.
 See Searching from the UI, for information.

 The Couchbase SDK.
 This supports seven languages, and allows Full Text Searches to be performed with each.
-See the SDK’s java-sdk::common/full-text-search-overview.adoc page, for information.
+See the SDK’s Full Text Search page, for information.
 Note also that the Searching from the SDK page for the Java SDK provides an extensive code-example that demonstrates multiple options for performing Full Text Searches.
 (See immediately below for more information.)

-The Java SDK code-example provided in Searching with the SDK contains multiple demonstration calls — each featuring a different query-combination — and makes use of three different index-definitions, related to the
+The Java SDK code-example provided in Searching from the SDK contains multiple demonstration calls — each featuring a different query-combination — and makes use of three different index-definitions, related to the

 travel-sample bucket: for the code example to run successfully, the three indexes must be appropriately pre-established.